What is a senior dog?

-As your dog ages, their body can slow down as the muscles and joints struggle to work at their full capacity.
-They may become afflicted with arthritis, have a greater chance of bone breakage and have to deal with muscle atrophy.
+As your dog ages, their body slows down as the muscles and joints struggle to work at their full capacity.
+They may become afflicted with arthritis, struggle with mobility and have to deal with muscle atrophy.
 Just like in humans, old age in dogs can be painful for both body and mind.

-In old age, the joints of your dog begin to lose fluid around their joints.
-As their bones rub against each other without their protective cushion, your dog can experience severe pain.
-Afflicted with arthritis, your pet will not be able to run or jump as they used to, and will not be as agile when chasing their toys.
+In old age, the joint cartilage of your dog’s bones begin to wear down.
+As their bones rub against each other without their protective cushion, your dog can experience discomfort and pain.

 Apart from all the physical dilemmas your dog might experience, the psychological impact of aging should not be underestimated.
 After a long time living an active lifestyle, it can be a significant shock to an elderly dog to have to start slowing down.
 Your dog might not be their happy self anymore and perhaps even show signs of depression.